It is a chromosomal condition with a devastating prognosis.

 An amniocentesis or chorionic villus sampling can test for Edward Syndrome.

-The alpha-fetoprotein test cannot confirm (or completely rule out) trisomy 18, but it may simply indicate statistical odds that the baby may have the condition.
+The alpha-fetoprotein test cannot confirm (or completely rule out) trisomy 18, but it may indicate statistical odds that the baby may have the condition.

 Risk of recurrence